What is yellow and green and could save your newborn’s life?

-The same journey by road would take at least and hour.
-With unforgiving traffic and the speed limitations these longer journeys can be life threatening and stressful for the patient, parents and the team involved.
+The same journey by road would take at least an hour.
+With unforgiving traffic and the speed limitations, these longer journeys can be life threatening and stressful for the patient, parents and the team involved.

 Freddie arrived 7 weeks early, tiny and healthy but he had yet to develop the sucking reflex he needed to be able to eat.
 His parents had made a trip to Leeds for friends wedding and the surprise birth meant they were miles from their home in London.